BernardoMG/dev-reTHINK-Hackathon/2nd Challenge.md

 ## Task 1 (`estimation: 20 minutes`)

 To accomplish this first task, each team can continue working on the developed application of the first challenge.
-The only difference is that now the application must use `XHyperty` and `GroupChatManager` hyperties.
-So, its necessary to deploy the `GroupChatManager` hyperty into the application.
+The only difference is that now the application must use `XHyperty` and `Group Chat Manager` hyperties.
+So, its necessary to deploy the `Group Chat Manager` hyperty into the application.
 This second hyperty is also present in the `hysmart.rethink.ptinovacao.pt` catalogue.

 ## Task 2 (`estimation: 1 hour and 30 minutes`)